huguesrichard/Allopipe/README.md

 - genotype quality threshold (20)
 - maximal indels length (3)

-The curated dataframes are then queried to assess the **directional polymorphisms** between samples.
+The curated dataframes are then queried to assess the **directional mismatches** between samples.

 <br/>

 > **Directional comparison**
 >
-> The sample comparison is directional: and accounts for either polymorphisms that are present in the donor but absent in the recipient (*donor-to-recipient*) or that are present in the recipient but absent in the donor (*recipient-to-donor*).\
+> The sample comparison is **directional** and accounts for either polymorphisms that are present in the donor but absent in the recipient (*donor-to-recipient*) or that are present in the recipient but absent in the donor (*recipient-to-donor*).\
 > **_Donor-to-recipient_** accounts for polymorphisms present by the donor but absent by the recipient, i.e. triggerring the recipient's immune system after **solid organ transplantation**.\
 > **_Recipient-to-donor_** accounts for polymorphisms present by the recipient but absent by the donor, i.e. triggerring the donor's immune system after **allogeneic haematopoietic cell transplantation**.
 >